 West and Tierney will return as series regulars for Season 5, along with Julia Goldani Telles and Jadon Sand as Noah and Helen’s children, Whitney and Trevor Solloway; and Sanaa Lathan, as Janelle, Noah’s love interest.

 Previously announced guest star Claes Bang (“The Girl in the Spider’s Web”) will play Sasha Mann, a charismatic movie star and love interest for Helen.
 Emily Browning, Omar Metwally, Russell Hornsby, John Doman, Kathleen Chalfant, Max Fowler, Abigail Dylan Harrison and Jake Siciliano will also guest star.

 As TheWrap reported in September, Jackson will not return in his series regular role as Cole for the drama’s remaining episodes, but could reprise the part in some capacity before it all comes to an end.

 News of Jackson’s exit followed that of Wilson’s, who left the series when Alison was killed off toward the end of the last season.

-Wilson said in August she was “not allowed” to talk about why her character was written out, but the actress later told the New York Times that her exit did not have to do with pay inequality (though she recently said co-star Dominic West had a higher salary than her) or a new role she wanted to pursue.
+Wilson said in August she was “not allowed” to talk about why her character was written out, but the actress later told the New York Times that her exit did not have to do with pay inequality (though she previously said West had a higher salary than her) or a new role she wanted to pursue.